RarityBrown/blog/blog/AI/NicheBench.md

 <details>
 <summary>基础知识 + 普通前端代码</summary>

+###### 物理模拟

-> Q: 画一个 2 阶 RC 低通滤波器的电路图和频响图 Draw the schematic and frequency response (mag & phase) of a 2nd order RC low-pass filter.
+- 画一个 2 阶 RC 低通滤波器的电路图和频响图 Draw the schematic and frequency response (mag & phase) of a 2nd order RC low-pass filter.
 Make it interactive.

-> Q: 二阶系统阶跃响应减幅振荡示意图，同时画出系统 bode 图。把 Damping Ratio (ζ) 和 Natural Frequency (ωn) 做成可调的。用 mathjax 实时显示系统函数
+- 二阶系统阶跃响应减幅振荡示意图，同时画出系统 bode 图。把 Damping Ratio (ζ) 和 Natural Frequency (ωn) 做成可调的。用 mathjax 实时显示系统函数

-> Q: A circuit schematic editor.
-Use key `i` to new an instance choosing dialog.
-The symbol of the circuit component should be drawn correctly

-> Q: An interactive s-plane where left-clicking adds poles (for a physically realizable system, if poles are not real, they should be automatically added in conjugate pairs), and right-clicking adds zeros.
+- An interactive s-plane where left-clicking adds poles (for a physically realizable system, if poles are not real, they should be automatically added in conjugate pairs), and right-clicking adds zeros.
 The s-plane uses log-log coordinate axes (tick marks use engineering notation, e.g., 1k, 2k, 1M, 1G) to represent the real and imaginary parts.
 Plot the frequency response H(jω) in real-time (including magnitude response, phase response, DC gain, GBW, phase margin, and other information).

-> Q: Smith chart, polar coordinates charts (Γ Plane and Impedance Plane), Cartesian coordinates charts (Γ Plane and Impedance Plane) one-to-one interactive correspondence + contour, with real-time incident and reflected wave demonstration.
+- Smith chart, polar coordinates charts (Γ Plane and Impedance Plane), Cartesian coordinates charts (Γ Plane and Impedance Plane) one-to-one interactive correspondence + contour, with real-time incident and reflected wave demonstration.
 An interactive Smith chart explorer with corresponding polar and Cartesian charts with contours for both the Γ plane and impedance plane.
 The charts should be synchronized one-to-one.
 Plus real-time incident and reflected wave demonstration.
+- An interactive phase array demo

+- An Interactive Newton's cradle with adjustable number of balls and wire length.
+The UI should be extremely simple, but the physics must be extremely realistic, considering non-ideal factors such as resistance, etc.
+- Simulate the movement of multiple positive and negative charged particles within a square, with an electric field pointing to the right and a magnetic field pointing into the screen.
+The interaction forces between each particle need to be considered.
+- Build a real-time microphone spectrum visualizer, with historical data also displayed.
+Use color as intensity, with one axis being frequency and the other being time.
+Place the historical maximum, sub-maximum, current maximum, and sub-maximum values in real-time on the plane.
+And add a 3d chart side by side, use z axis to represent the intensity instead of color, x and y as frequency and time without three.js.

+###### 普通开发

-> Q: A replica of wavedrom in D3.js (real-time rendering + syntax highlighting for code)
+- A replica of wavedrom in D3.js (real-time rendering + syntax highlighting for code)
+- A circuit schematic editor.
+Use key `i` to new an instance choosing dialog.
+The symbol of the circuit component should be drawn correctly

 > Q:
 Build a replica of cadence virtuoso viva using D3.js